 So the question is, is your pet frog too fat or normal?
 It’s left for you to figure out.

 How Long Can An African Dwarf Frog Live With Dropsy?

-Dropsy is a disease that normally affect frogs of all type.
+Dropsy is a disease that normally affects frogs of all type.
 It gets them to be very plumpy and sluggish.
-The question is, how long can such frog be able to stay alive.
+The question is, how long can such a frog be able to stay alive.